Description of chapter structures

 Each segment has its own contents list, linking to the numbered sections into which it has been divided: the pattern descriptions.
 Each section is a brief stand-alone essay which describes a pattern of power.
 They include examples of recent experience, arguments which are commonly associated with them, and the views of some other commentators.

-Some of these, such as foreign policy in the political chapter, are very big subjects.
-These have been further analysed into sub-sections, which are linked to from the associated pattern descriptions and from the index.
-They contain further reference material which is not included in the Summary book.
+Big pattern descriptions have been further analysed into sub-sections, which are linked to from the associated pattern descriptions and from the index.
+They contain further reference material which will not be included in future published books.
 It is anticipated that these will be changed more frequently than the pattern descriptions that they are attached to.

 The numbering is hierarchical, in the form (chapter.segment.section.sub-section).
 Foreign policy, for example, is (6.7.7) because Political Authority is in chapter 6; complex issues are listed in segment 7 of that chapter; and the section on foreign policy is the 7th pattern description in that segment.
 Sub-sections have a fourth layer of numbering, so (6.7.7.1) describes coercive foreign policies.
 These numbers in brackets are hyperlinked in electronic versions of the books.
 They are used to form links between different aspects of complex subjects.